WenqianXie/CS5520_FinalProject/README.md

 2. bookmarks:
 This is the user's saved detailed pages such as how to get a SIN.
 It includes userId and according bookmarks.
 3. details:
 This is the details of all contents that displayed in the different topics.
+It will include general topics like transport with subcollection like bike share.